Get

 2. Your Furry Companion Was Removed from an Abusive Environment

 If you got a dog that was previously in an abusive environment, changing their name might be crucial, as many abused dogs associate their name with violence.
-In these situations, giving a dog a new name is an act of kindness, and it will enable them to get a clean start and associate their new name with positive thoughts and memories.
+In these situations, giving a dog a new name is an act of kindness, and it may enable them to get a clean start and associate their new name with positive thoughts and memories.

 3. Your Dog Has Started to Ignore the Current Given Name